Motobu: Geography

 The town of Motobu sits on the northern part of Okinawa Island.
-The town occupies the eastern part of the Motobu Peninsula as well as two islands: Minnajima and Sesokojima.
+The town occupies the western part of the Motobu Peninsula as well as two islands: Minnajima and Sesokojima.
 Motobu is bordered by Nago to the south, Nakijin to the east, and by the East China Sea to the west.

 The Minna River (6.5 km) runs from the center of the Motobu Peninsula through the town and empties into the East China Sea at the small Toguchi Bay.
 Coral around the entrance of the bay was removed to create a natural shipping channel into the bay, and the town center is concentrated in this area.

 There are beaches with white sand and clear water such as Minnajima Beach.

 Administrative divisions

 The town includes twenty-seven wards.